51st Frankfurt Spring Ball & Dayschool

 Q. Will any dances be walked through during the evening?

 A. No, but there will be recaps (brief explanations of the dances in English).
 This is a Frankfurt ball tradition; we try to adjust the ball programme accordingly, and to cover the more unusual dances during the afternoon walk-through.
+Note: At the 2022 we will for once break with this tradition and walk through all dances quickly once, on the night, immediately before they are danced.
+This is a special exception acknowledging the fact that many of our guests probably did not have much opportunity to practice beforehand.

 Q. I just want to watch.
 Do I get a special price?